Brendon Urie

-Brendon Boyd Urie (born April 12, 1987) is an American singer, songwriter, and musician who is best known as former lead vocalist and frontman of Panic! at the Disco, being the only member to stay throughout the band's 19 year run.
+Brendon Boyd Urie (born April 12, 1987) is an American singer, songwriter, and musician who is best known as the lead vocalist and frontman of Panic! at the Disco, the only constant member throughout the band's 19-year run.

-In high school, his friends chose him to be the band's lead singer after initially considering him for the guitarist position.
 Many of his songs have achieved commercial success, reaching high spots on Billboard charts and millions of sales.
-He is known for his expansive four octave tenor vocal range.
+On January 24, 2023, Urie announced that he would disband Panic! at the Disco in order to raise his then-forthcoming child with his wife.
+He currently plays drums in a band led by former Panic!
+At the Disco touring guitarist, Mike Viola.

 Early life

 Urie was born in St. George, Utah, and his family moved to Las Vegas, Nevada, when he was two years old.
-He is the fifth and youngest child born to Grace and Boyd Urie.
+He is the fifth and youngest child born to Boyd and Grace Urie.
 He is of about one quarter Polynesian descent from Hawaii, through his mother's side.
-He was raised in an LDS family, but left the faith around 17 due to displeasure with the church and not believing in its ideology.
-Urie attended Palo Verde High School in Las Vegas, where he met future Panic! bassist Brent Wilson in his guitar class.
-Wilson asked Urie to try out for a band he was in, since they needed a replacement guitarist.
+He was raised in an LDS family but renounced his faith around 17 due to displeasure with the church and not believing in its ideology.

-Urie described himself as a "spaz in high school," and explained that one student would always bully him.
-He worked at Tropical Smoothie Cafe in order to pay his band's rent for their practice space.
-At the cafe, Urie often sang for customers.
-He explained, "I would sing anything I was listening to at the time, but I was down to take requests.
-I remember singing some Scorpions songs, some W.A.S.P.
-80s anthems are usually good for tips.
-It was a huge range of stuff.
-Some people liked it, and some people didn't.
-I had to respect other people's wishes, but I had a couple people come in who would ask me to sing for a tip.
-That's always fun."
+Urie attended Palo Verde High School in Las Vegas; he described himself as a "spaz in high school," and explained that one student would always bully him.
+He worked at Tropical Smoothie Cafe to pay his band's rent for their practice space.
+At the café, Urie often sang for customers.
 Urie graduated high school in 2005.